deltachat/provider-db/_providers/protonmail.md

 - protonmail.com
 - protonmail.ch
 before_login_hint: |
-  Unfortunately, Protonmail doesn't offer IMAP, so you cannot log in with Delta Chat to Protonmail.
+  Protonmail does not offer the standard IMAP e-mail protocol, so you cannot log in with Delta Chat to Protonmail.
 last_checked: 2019-02
 website: https://protonmail.com/
 ---